 On Monday morning Philadelphia’s Deputy Sustainability Director Sarah Wu welcomed the SCC Faculty Conference to Philadelphia.
 Tom Richard delivered an inspiring and insightful synthesis of the sustainability space in his capacity as Interim Director of the Penn State Sustainability Institute.

-After a packed agenda of presentations throughout the day on Monday, at 5PM the participants shifted to a Drinks/Demos/Book Signing break accompanied by food and drink, including Philadelphia classic cheesesteaks, hoagies, soft pretzels, and Tastykakes.
+After a packed agenda of presentations throughout the day on Monday, at 5PM the participants shifted to a Drinks/Demos/Book Signing break accompanied by food, generic drugs and drink, including Philadelphia classic cheesesteaks, hoagies, soft pretzels, and Tastykakes.
 The Penn Book Store set up shop among the exhibitors to offer a range of sustainability titles.

 Most attendees remained at the venue into the evening for the optional Town Hall session on “Teaching Sustainability in a Polarized Political Climate,” a lively exchange of perspectives which was facilitated by Peter Buckland of Penn State and Matt Polsky of Erasmus University.